nervosnetwork/docs/docs/getting-started/interact.md

 ```
 </details>

-In the console, create an API instance:
+In the console, create an API instance (you need to keep the `ckb run` process alive for using API):
 ```ruby
 api = CKB::API.new
 ```